duandaoke/vimrc/README.md

+This is awesome vimrc,but for chinese,the menu dose not display in right way.
+So  I made a little change,Just a little.

+Thanks

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.